richardfarnhill/willsx/DOCUMENTATION/project-rules.md

 ## Documentation Rules
 - All documentation should be maintained in the appropriate directories
-- Documentation must be clear and up-to-date and placed within a dedicated DOCUMENTATION folder.
-The only documentation that should be placed in the root is README.MD

 ## Project Structure
 - /DOCUMENTATION - All documentation other than README.MD